On Nov. 7, 2006, Austin voters approved a $567.4 million bond program to fund capital improvements.

 For more information about the City of Austin's affordable housing programs, visit the Neighborhood Housing and Community Development Department.

 This page provides information related to the development of the 2018 GO Bond Program.
-The process kicked off in December 2016, and is slated to wrap up in December 2017.
+The process kicked off in December 2016, and the Task Force formally presented their recommendation to the City Council on April 10, 2018.
+You may view the final report here.

 The American Recovery and Reinvestment Act (ARRA) was signed into law on Feb.
 17, 2009, by President Barack Obama.
 It is intended to jumpstart the economy as the nation tries to recover from a global economic downturn.
 Money will flow from the Federal government to states, cities, non-profits and other agencies and organizations.
 Funding will come through many different processes and for a wide variety of goals and priorities.